nagelflorian/golang-ci/README.md

 You can see the build status here: https://circleci.com/gh/nagelflorian/golang-ci

-## Travis-CI

-You can see the build status here: https://travis-ci.org/nagelflorian/golang-ci

 ## Docker Hub

 New Docker builds for Docker Hub are automatically triggered by Travis-CI: